F-Stack/f-stack/dpdk/doc/guides/tools/proc_info.rst

 Limitations
 -----------

-* dpdk-procinfo should run alongside primary process with same DPDK version.
+* dpdk-proc-info should run alongside primary process with same DPDK version.

-* When running ``dpdk-procinfo`` with shared library mode, it is required to pass the same NIC PMD libraries as used for the primary application.
+* When running ``dpdk-proc-info`` with shared library mode, it is required to pass the same NIC PMD libraries as used for the primary application.
 Any mismatch in PMD library arguments can lead to undefined behavior and results affecting primary application too.

-* Stats retrieval using ``dpdk-procinfo`` is not supported for virtual devices like PCAP and TAP.
+* Stats retrieval using ``dpdk-proc-info`` is not supported for virtual devices like PCAP and TAP.

-* Since default DPDK EAL arguments for ``dpdk-procinfo`` are ``-c1, -n4 & --proc-type=secondary``,
+* Since default DPDK EAL arguments for ``dpdk-proc-info`` are ``-c1, -n4 & --proc-type=secondary``,
   It is not expected that the user passes any EAL arguments.